 The East European Genealogical Society provides genealogical information for people of German, Ukrainian, Polish, Czech, Slovakian, Jewish, Mennonite, and Romanian descent.

 This site provides lists of links based on country of origin.
 Also includes links to European passenger lists, cemeteries, and census data.

-Federation of East European Family History Societies
+Foundation for East European Family History Studies

 Genealogists can find information on Eastern Europe from Armenia to the Ukraine.

 Odessa: A German-Russian Genealogical Library

 The Society’s mission is to collect, disseminate and preserve information on Polish and Polish-American family history and to help its members use that information in their own research.

 Resources include Surname Database, Maps and Geographic Locators, Organizations, PGSA Resource Center, Polish Resources, Texas Resources, and Discussion Lists.

 SGGEE: The Society for German Genealogy in Eastern Europe

 "This web site is devoted to the study of those people with German ancestry (most often of the Lutheran, Baptist, or Moravian Brethren faiths) who lived in present-day Poland and northwestern Ukraine."